Netgate/frr/doc/user/bgp.rst

    community list definition.
 When there is no matched entry, deny will be returned.
 When ``COMMUNITY`` is empty it matches to any routes.

-.. index:: ip community-list expanded NAME permit|deny COMMUNITY
+.. index:: bgp community-list expanded NAME permit|deny COMMUNITY
-.. clicmd:: ip community-list expanded NAME permit|deny COMMUNITY
+.. clicmd:: bgp community-list expanded NAME permit|deny COMMUNITY

    This command defines a new expanded community list. ``COMMUNITY`` is a string expression of communities attribute. ``COMMUNITY`` can be a regular expression (:ref:`bgp-regular-expressions`) to match the communities attribute in BGP updates.
+The expanded community is only used to filter, not `set` actions.

 .. deprecated:: 5.0
    It is recommended to use the more explicit versions of this command.

-.. index:: ip community-list NAME permit|deny COMMUNITY
+.. index:: bgp community-list NAME permit|deny COMMUNITY
-.. clicmd:: ip community-list NAME permit|deny COMMUNITY
+.. clicmd:: bgp community-list NAME permit|deny COMMUNITY

    When the community list type is not specified, the community list type is automatically detected.
 If ``COMMUNITY`` can be compiled into communities